The Augsburg MSW schedule is designed to meet the needs of the adult learner.

 Although classes meet on weekends, students spend time on their studies during non-class weekends and weekdays.
 The typical student will spend 12 hours in classes within a 23-hour period on a class weekend.
 For every hour spent in class, a student may spend 3 to 4 hours outside of class working on assignments or group projects.
-There is also an expectation that students engage in hybrid learning activities between on-campus class sessions.
-Hybrid learning is a combination of face-to-face class sessions and online/experiential learning.
-Additionally, a student also may spend 15 to 20 hours per week in the field practicum during the fall and spring semesters (a span of seven to ten months for each practicum).
+Additionally, students must engage in hybrid-learning activities and also spend 15 to 20 hours per week in the field practicum during the fall and spring semesters in a span of seven to ten months for each practicum.

 In the final year of study, students complete either a portfolio or summative project, which requires substantial independent research, analysis, and writing.